sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 Then, follow these steps to creating your self-signed certificate.

-**Note**: Make sure the certificate fields are not all exactly the same between the Certificate Authority (CA) and client certificates, otherwise it is assumed to be a self-signed cert and the cert validation below will fail.
+Make sure the certificate fields are not all exactly the same between the Certificate Authority (CA) and client certificates, otherwise it is assumed to be a self-signed cert and the cert validation below will fail.

 Create a private key for the CA (2048 bits).